Irwin's turtle: Respiration

 E. irwini, like some other turtles, can breathe underwater by taking water into its cloaca.
 The cloaca is a cavity at the end of the digestive tract containing a chamber with gill-like structures which allow for the diffusion of oxygen.
 Without this structure, this species of turtle would not be able to stay under water for long periods of time.
 Irwin's turtle needs to live in a source of water that is plentiful with oxygen.
 If the water has low oxygen levels or is filled with contaminants, the turtle has a lower chance of survival.

 Threats

 The habitat of the Irwin's turtle has been impacted by the construction of the Burdekin Dam, which has caused a decline in water quality of the Burdekin River, which makes it hard for this species to survive and reproduce.
 Plans for the construction of Urannah Dam have been opposed, as this would cause further impacts and habitat contraction.

 Habitat and conservation status

-The turtle has been plentiful in Broken River and Bowen Creek.
+E. irwini has been plentiful in Broken River and Bowen Creek.
 It had not been observed in the Lower Burdekin River in the 20 years preceding May 2022, until its presence was officially confirmed by researchers from James Cook University led by Cecilia Villacorta Rath.

 The species has not been listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) owing to lack of data on the species.

+In 2023, Steve Irwin's son, conservationist and television personality Robert Irwin announced the first breeding of the turtle for zoological purposes at the Australia Zoo.